Mariners vs. Royals Player Props Betting Odds

-You can see player prop bet odds for Julio Rodriguez, Bobby Witt Jr. and others on the Seattle Mariners and Kansas City Royals heading into their matchup at 8:10 PM ET on Tuesday at Kauffman Stadium.
+Player prop betting options for Julio Rodriguez, Bobby Witt Jr. and others are available in the Seattle Mariners-Kansas City Royals matchup at Kauffman Stadium on Wednesday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!